DTUWindEducation/final-project-windgpt/README.md

  Execute the main script:
  Go to the examples directory and run the script with
  - python main.py
-This script processes the wind data for a specific location, and runs the chosen forecasting model, for x hours.
+This script will process the wind data for a specific location and run the selected forecasting models for the specified time period.

 **Step 5:** Review Outputs:
-- Review the generated plots showing the predicted power output for the specific location
+- After the simulation completes, review the generated plots displaying the predicted power output for the chosen location.
+- The results include visualizations of the model predictions versus actual values, enabling you to assess forecasting performance.

 ## Architecture & Functionality

-To run the full model you just need to run the main.py script.
-This will call the modelrunner class and dataloader class which are described in detail below.
-On top of that there is a small plotting functionality implemented in init.py just to plot the raw time series of a certain attribute.
-The other functions are implemented within the classes.
-A graphical abstract of the workflow of model is included below.
-On top of the main workflow, there are testing functionalities implemented, which can be run to check the code is working fine.
+Running the full model is straightforward-simply execute the main.py script.
+This script orchestrates the following components:
+- **ModelRunner Class:** Handles model training, prediction, and evaluation for various forecasting algorithms (e.g., linear regression, SVM, baseline).
+- **DataLoader Class:** Loads and preprocesses the input data, performs exploratory data analysis (EDA), and prepares datasets for training and testing.
+- **Plotting Functionality:** A utility in __init__.py allows you to visualize raw time series data for any attribute before modeling.
+- **Workflow Overview:** The overall workflow is illustrated in the graphical abstract below, showing how data flows from loading, through modeling, to result visualization.
+- **Testing:** Additional testing functionalities are provided to verify that the codebase is working as expected.
+With this modular structure, you can easily extend or adapt the workflow to new datasets, models, or analysis tasks.

 ![Workflow Diagram](./architecture.svg)